nyg/Teaching-HEIGVD-RES-2019/lectures/01-Lecture1-JavaIOs.md

 * Let's imagine that **you hate the letter 'u'**.
 Each time that you work with a Writer, whether it is to write characters to a file or to send characters to a network server, you would like every occurrence of this letter to be **automatically removed from the stream**.
 * While the logic is fairly simple (it is only a character comparison condition), **you don't want to repeat it over and over**.
 Also, you might one day realize that you love the letter 'u' but now hate the letter 'm'.
 That day, you don't want to have to go through all your codebase to reflect your change of heart and would like to **do the change in a single place**.
-* The FilterWriter class is what you need to solve your problem.
-Here is what you would use it:
+* The `FilterWriter` class is what you need to solve your problem.
+Here is how you would use it:
   * Firstly, you would create a class named `CensorshipWriter` that extends `FilterWriter`.
   * Secondly, you would override the various `write()` methods implemented by the `FilterWriter` class.
 This is where you would get rid of the the hated characters, before calling the `write()` method in the `super` class.